rkulla/vimogen/README.md

 A: Vimogen doesn't use zip files, it uses git repos.
 All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put its github clone URL into ~/.vimogen_repos.
-If a plugin you want is not mirrored, it's probably still somewhere on github or somewhere if you search.
+If a plugin you want is not mirrored, it's probably still somewhere on Github or somewhere if you search.

 __Q: I already use Dropbox (or similar) to keep my .vim/ directory synchronized.